Meron-Gelbard/EKS-IaC/README.md

    ```

    - Get the new Load Balancer service DNS.

-    *The app will be available at the domain writen under the <your-app>-service EXTERNAL-IP at the configured port*
+    *The app will be available at the domain writen under the your-app-service `EXTERNAL-IP` at the configured port*

    ```bash
    kubectl get svc